netdata/go.d.plugin/modules/filecheck/README.md

 For all available options, see the Filecheck collector's [configuration file](https://github.com/netdata/go.d.plugin/blob/master/config/go.d/filecheck.conf).

+## Limitations

+-   fil/dir path pattern doesn't support any wildcards
+-   filecheck uses `stat` call to collect metrics, which is not very efficient.

 ## Troubleshooting

 To troubleshoot issues with the Filecheck collector, run the `go.d.plugin` with the debug option enabled.